AdriSolid/mapbox-gl-layers-control/README.md

 ### Features

 - Create a layers control by wrapping Mapbox GL JS layers id's.
 - Layers could be grouped.
-If all layers of a group are `visible` 'select all' checkbox will be checked, otherwaise, will be unchecked.
+If all layers of a group are `visible` 'select all' checkbox will be checked, otherwise, will be unchecked.
 - Visibility is firstly controled under `visibility` layout property, if this property does not exists, Mapbox GL JS assumes that is `visible`.

 ### Getting Started